Andrew-Tsegaye/project_coloors_app/README.md

 ![color_app](https://i.imgur.com/VumLIPF.png)

 ## Getting Started
-To use the app, simply navigate to the following URL: [INSERT APP URL HERE].
+To use the app, simply navigate to the following app: [Coloors](https://coloored.netlify.app).
 The app is fully responsive and can be used on any device, including desktops, laptops, tablets, and smartphones.

 ## Features